Jeff Miller

 October 13, 2009

 However, this is the engine in my 1957 Mercedes-Benz Type 190 sedan.
-The engine was transplanted sometime before 1980 when it was imported to the USA from Germany.
+The engine was transplanted sometime before it was imported to the USA from Germany in 1980.
 Normally, the Type 190 sedan has an M 121.920 engine and a Solex 32 PAITA carburetor.

-The engine cranked longer than normal before it would start.
-I noticed fuel on the drip-tray beneath the carburetor.
-No action was taken.October, 2009:
+The engine cranked longer than normal before starting.
+There was fuel on the drip-tray beneath the carburetor (see Photo 1).
+No action was taken.October 2009

-The engine was difficult to start.
-I noticed fuel steadily dripping from the throttle shaft (both front and rear) onto the drip-tray.
+The engine became difficult to start.
+Fuel was steadily dripping from the throttle shaft (both front and rear) onto the drip-tray.
 While the engine was running, there were no obvious leaks.
 It only leaked after the engine was shut down.
-The engine was running rich and it would not run for more than a few seconds before stalling
+The engine was running rich, and it would not run for more than a few seconds before stalling.

-In this photo, the air cleaner and carburetor top were removed to reveal the carburetor bowl and float.
+In Photo 2, the air cleaner and carburetor top were removed to reveal the carburetor bowl and float.
 When I first opened the carburetor, the bowl was full, but the float was submerged.
-This photo shows the bowl a few days later, with lower fuel (due to leaks and evaporation).
-The float was indeed meant to sit on top of, and slightly above the surface of the fuel, not sink below it.
+Photo 2 shows the bowl a few days later, with lower fuel (due to leaks and evaporation).
+The float was indeed meant to sit on top of, and slightly above the surface of the fuel — not sink below.

 Note the Solex carburetor model, "34 PICB" embossed on the side (just below where the injection pipe comes out of the body) of the carburetor.